 The hasp_srm_view command only works with a local connection to the system containing the license.
-Trying to run the command across remote connections leads to the error message:
+Running the command via a remote connection leads to the error message:

 ''' Sentinel HASP key not found or of improper type (1).

 Workaround:

 ssh localhost /opt/charon-agent/ssp-agent/utils/license/hasp srm view -1

 '''